lbenbaccar/Music-Analysis-Bayesian-Dynamic-Model/README.md

 The sampling is done with a Gibbs Block Sampler.

 ## Model inference
-Music segmentation using the HMM model comapred to a music-theoretic analysis.
+Music segmentation using the HMM model compared to a music-theoretic analysis.